kubernetes-sigs/cluster-api-provider-packet/README.md

 To deploy a cluster:

-1. Create the config files you need, specifically `cluster.yaml`, `machines.yaml`, `provider-components.yaml`, `addons.yaml`.
-Samples of these are provided by default in [examples/packet/](./examples/packet/).
-The simplest way to get started is to run `./generate-yaml.sh`, which will create those and place them in [out/packet/](./out/packet).
+1. Create a project in Packet, using one of: the [API](https://www.packet.com/developers/api/), one of the many [SDKs](https://www.packet.com/developers/libraries/), the [CLI](https://github.com/packethost/packet-cli) or the [Web UI](https://app.packet.net).
+1. Create an API key for the project.
+1. Save the project ID and API key as the following environment variables:
+   * `PACKET_PROJECT_ID`
+   * `PACKET_API_KEY`
+1. Create the config files you need via `./generate-yaml.sh`.
+This will generate the following files in [out/packet](./out/packet):
+   * `cluster.yaml`
+   * `machines.yaml`
+   * `provider-components.yaml`
+   * `addons.yaml`
+1. If desired, edit the following files:
+   * `cluster.yaml` - to change parameters or settings, including network CIDRs
+   * `machines.yaml` - to change parameters or settings, including machine types and quantity
 1. Run `clusterctl` with the appropriate command.

 ```sh
 ./bin/clusterctl create cluster \